watase-eth/happy-honu/README.md

 # How to play:
-Use the place bar to swim and avoid the coral.
+Use the space bar to swim and avoid the coral.

 # Future possibles updates:
 - Erc20 token as score